 Step 4: Execute Your Plan

-All retail brokers offer demo accounts where you can practice your trading or investment strategies without risking real money.
-Allow at least 6 months to test and refine your trading system.
+All retail brokers offer demo accounts where you can practice trading strategies without risking real money.
+Most people allow at least a few months to test and refine their trading techniques.

 The longer your “test window”, the more likely you’ll be to encounter typical market conditions.
-Many new traders make the mistake of going into real trading without testing their strategy sufficiently well under a range of market phases.
+Some make the mistake of going into real trading without testing their strategy sufficiently well under a range of market conditions.

 Warning: A common mistake is testing a strategy during a strongly trending market.
-When the trend breaks, the strategy generally underperforms.
-Different market phases and cycles can produce very different results.
+When the trend breaks, the strategy generally under performs.
+For most strategies, different market phases and cycles will produce very different results.